n2ic/n1mm-callsign-tts/README.md

 # Piper “your personal contest voice” – end-to-end cookbook

-This walks you from **recordings → trained Piper voice** using RunPod and the `ifansnek/piper-train-docker:latest` image.
+If you want the Piper ONNX model to have your own voice this walks you from **recordings → trained Piper voice** using RunPod and the `ifansnek/piper-train-docker:latest` image.

 ---